Halle/TheOffcuts/content/posts/core-media-io-camera-extensions-part-two.md

 }
 ```

-You can see that what we are doing here is loading in some image data and getting a CVPixelBuffer from it so we can .send() it to our output stream.
+You can see that what we are doing here is loading in some image data and getting a CVPixelBuffer from it so we can `.send(...)` it to our output stream.
 Add the function that will get the pixel buffer with the correct attributes:

 ```
 func pixelBufferFromImage(_ image: CGImage) -> CVPixelBuffer? {